 A general feline vaccination is recommended but not required.

 Some countries may have additional requirements, such as tests for FIV and FeLV.
 Please contact us for detailed information based on your destination.
+Of course it's best if you contact your local authorities directly.

 A spot-on treatment against internal and external parasites must be applied 2 days before travel.